-- Pilot proficiency checks;

-- Pilot recency experience;
+- Pilot proficiency checks; - Pilot recency experience;

 - Pilot area, route and aerodrome recency (ARA);

 - Pilot medical certificates; and,

 - Pilot license validity.

-Operators were surveyed to determine the level of interaction/cooperation they had with their CAA based on what was called for in the CART recommendations.
+Operators were asked survey questions to determine their level of interaction/cooperation with their CAAs based on what was called for in the CART recommendations.